SANTOSTAVARES/spreadsheet_analysis_automation/README.md

 # Smartsheet Robotic Process Automation

 ## About
-This app is useful to check, if there is incorrect input on Smartsheet.
+This app is useful to check, if there are data on Smartsheet sheet with specific chacaracteristic.
+Based on specific set up, this application advertise users about it.